This kit is unavailable as we no longer stock electronics.

-This kit comes with the F3FC Racing flight controller and Power distribution board!
 Please note that camera/electronics/propellers and such that are shown in the completed build pictures are not included.

-Don’t forget to get a beeper and a XT60 pigtail
+Don’t forget to get an XT60 pigtail

 A new beast has hatched.
 Measuring 170mm motor to motor and weighing only 280 grams with electronics and FPV gear!
-Using almost the same electronics pack as the Mini Tricopter (except for 5x4x3 propellers instead of 6×4.5), this means that the Baby Tricopter has a thrust to weight ratio of almost 7 to 1! (running a 4S 1300mAh, 150 gram battery).
+Using almost the same electronics package as the Mini Tricopter (except for 5x4x3 propellers instead of 6×4.5), this means that the Baby Tricopter has a thrust to weight ratio of almost 7 to 1! (running a 4S 1300mAh, 150 gram battery).

 The Baby tricopter frame is made from 3mm thick matte twill carbon fiber, which makes it extremely stiff and crazy durable.
-The unibody design means a lot less screws, which saves weight and reduces complexity.
+The unibody design means a lot fewer screws, which saves weight and reduces complexity.
 Rather than weakening the main frame by cutting big slits for a battery strap, a separate 2mm thick bottom battery plate is used.
 This also allows you to easily adjust the center of gravity to get the optimal flight performance even when using heavy cameras mounted all the way forward on the top plate.
 You can also use 2 battery straps on the battery if you wanted to strap it down hard.

-The baby tricopter uses the standard 30.5mm hole distance for mounting which fits majority of flight controllers available on the market today.
+The baby tricopter uses the standard 30.5mm hole distance for mounting which fits the majority of flight controllers available on the market today.
 Speaking of flight controllers, we have designed our own to be the perfect match for the Baby Tricopter.
-This low cost flight controller is running an F3 processor and has dedicated ports for the servo feedback wire found on our custom BMS-210 servo, which improves the tail performance vastly.
+This low-cost flight controller is running an F3 processor and has dedicated ports for the servo feedback wire found on our custom BMS-210 servo, which improves the tail performance vastly.

 To make wiring simple and clean we also designed a 30.5mm hole spacing power distribution board.
-This board has a built in current sensor to give you the the ability to over telemetry, or display on OSD or log, the current draw of your setup and the most awesome thing, mAh used out of the battery.
+This board has a built-in current sensor to give you the ability to over telemetry, or display on OSD or log, the current draw of your setup and the most awesome thing, mAh used out of the battery.
 This is by far the most accurate way of measuring how much juice is actually left in your battery instead of relying on the voltage, which greatly varies depending on the battery pack you’re using.

 The Baby Tricopter uses 30mm standoffs to keep the frame as low profile as possible.
 This keeps the center of mass closer to the centerline of the thrust, giving better stability and flip/roll performance.
 It also looks super cool.

-The solution for mounting the FPV camera is very simple and straight forward.
+The solution for mounting the FPV camera is very simple and straightforward.
 A recess is cut in the front of the frame to fit the aluminium bracket that comes with HS1177/Runcam swift type cameras.
 This recess keeps the camera from twisting, which is super annoying and pretty much made the aluminium bracket useless on other frames.
 This solution is the lightest solution and least complex we’ve tested and it works great.